iLib-js/ilib-mono/README.md

 }
 ```

-In the above example, any file named `source.yml` will be parsed.
+In the above example, any file named `source.i18n.yml` will be parsed.
-The output files are saved to the `resources` directory.
+The output files are saved to the `resources` directory under a directory
+named for the locale.

-Also files named `strings.yaml` that are located in directory `src`
+Also files named `en-US.i18n.yaml` that are located in directory `src`
 or any of its subdirectories will be parsed using the given `commentPrefix`
 rules.